ECON4410 Environmental and Resource Economics

 - Honours option in Economics [Bachelor of Commerce (Honours)]

 - Managing the impact of production processes and human consumption of goods and services on the environment without reducing overall welfare is one of the most challenging issues facing society.
 This unit introduces students to both current and long-standing issues in natural and environmental resource management and policy.
 First, it presents basic concepts of natural and environmental resource management.
 Secondly, it examines economics of mining, fisheries and forestry with an extension to economics of ecosystem services and biodiversity.
 Thirdly, it examines the economics of pollution control.
 Finally, it explores non-market valuation techniques in relation to the management of environmental and natural resources.
 In analysing environmental and natural resource management issues, the unit extensively uses various economic models and valuation techniques.

 - Students are able to (1) understand economic concepts behind natural resource management and policy; (2) critically analyse basic techniques of non-market valuation and apply them in a variety of resource management contexts; and (3) assess the application of economic concepts and policies in environmental management and their growing importance in environmental management decisions.

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) laboratory assignments; and (3) essays.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) laboratory assignments; and (3) essays.
 Further information is available in the unit outline.